 Two thistle lanterns in black walnut and maple on a dining table set up for Robbie Burns night

-What is Robbie Burns day and how to celebrate it.
+What is Robert Burns night and how to celebrate it.

-How do I celebrate Robbie Burns Night when I'm five generations away from Scotland?
+How do I celebrate Robert Burns Day when I'm five generations away from Scotland?

 I am Canadian, which often means some kind of mutt.
 Both my maternal sides are Irish but up the paternal side, all Scottish.
 Like many Canadians my descent has some ( ok more than some) Scottish.
 This is hardly surprising....Scots are the third-largest ethnic group in the country, which is saying something for a country that welcomes and embraces immigration from far and wide.